Bill Dolan Interview Part 1

 CA: How did you meet Ryan Rapsys?

-BD: I was at a party—Jeremy Jacobsen lived on like the southwest side, kind of a sketchy neighborhood.
+BD: I was at a party—Jeremy Jacobsen lived on the southwest side, kind of a sketchy neighborhood.
 I don’t know why that’s relevant to the story.
 But Jeremy was playing at his own party as the Lonesome Organist, and he was accompanied by Ryan.
-I remember standing outside on the porch, and I was hearing it but I couldn’t see—the place was full.
+I remember standing outside on the porch, and I was hearing it, but I couldn’t see—the place was full.
 But I was really stoked about the drumming.
 I was like, “Damn, man, I gotta meet this guy.”
 I couldn’t even see him play, I was just listening.
 And so I said to Jeremy, “Who is this guy?”
-He introduced me to Tall Ryan, you know he’s like six-feet-something.
+He introduced me to Tall Ryan, you know, he’s like six-feet-something.
 He was somewhat aware, you know, of what I had done.
 He knew about Five Style.
 So I was like, “Let’s jam, man!”
 He was like, sure, let’s do it.
 He was like, just a happy guy, I don’t know how to say, he had a positive vibe.
 He was down for anything.
 He was mostly just a positive person.

 CA: Why do you speak of him in the past tense?